rapidsai/rapids.ai/hpc.md

 LOCAL_DIRECTORY=/nfs-mount/dask-local-directory
 mkdir $LOCAL_DIRECTORY
-dask-scheduler \
+CUDA_VISIBLE_DEVICES=0 dask-scheduler \
     --protocol tcp \
+    --scheduler-file "$LOCAL_DIRECTORY/dask-scheduler.json" &

+dask-cuda-worker \
+    --rmm-pool-size 14GB \
     --scheduler-file "$LOCAL_DIRECTORY/dask-scheduler.json"
 ```

 Notice that we configure the scheduler to write a `scheduler-file` to a NFS accessible location.
 This file contains metadata about the scheduler and will
 include the IP address and port for the scheduler.
 The file will serve as input to the workers informing them what address and port to connect.

+The scheduler doesn't need the whole node to itself so we can also start a worker on this node to fill out the unused resources.
 {: .margin-bottom-3em}

-**2. Start Dask CUDA workers.** Next start the **[dask-cuda workers](https://dask-cuda.readthedocs.io/)**.
+**2. Start Dask CUDA workers.** Next start the other **[dask-cuda workers](https://dask-cuda.readthedocs.io/)**.
 Dask-CUDA extends the traditional Dask `Worker` class with specific options and enhancements for GPU environments.
 Unlike the scheduler and client, the workers script should be _scalable_ and allow the users to tune how many workers are created.
 For example, we can scale the number of nodes to 3: `sbatch/salloc -N3 dask-cuda-worker.script` .
 In this case, because we have 8 GPUs per node and we have 3 nodes,
 our job will have 24 workers.
 {: .no-tb-margins }